War and Roses 1470: The Kingmaker

 Lord Stanley is 35 years of age at the start of War & Roses.
 As a young squire he served in the court of King Henry VI from 1448-1451.
 When he was a 17 year old man-at-arms he fought at the Battle of Castillon in the year 1453.
 His father died in the year 1459 and he succeeded him as Lord Stanley and as the King of the Isle of Mann, a small island fiefdom resting in the Irish sea between England and Ireland.

 Sir John Stanley fought the House of Lancaster at the Battle of Ludford Bridge in 1459 and at Wakefield in December of 1460.
 His younger brother Sir William fought for the Yorkists at the Battle of Blore Heath in 1459, whilst Lord Stanley fought for the House of York.
 At Towton in the year 1461 Lord Stanley fought for King Edward IV.
-The Stanley family’s arms are three stags head on a bend azure.
+The Stanley arms are three stags head on a bend azure.
 Many of Lord Stanley’s banners modify his families’ arms by adding the device of the Isle of Mann as well.
-Because he has remained mostly out of the War of the Roses many dislike him as they do his younger brother Sir William Stanley.
+Because he has remained mostly out of the War of the Roses many knights and nobles dislike him.